 The best way to decide on your optimal level of activity is to first consult with your doctor.
 Certain conditions like a history of pre-term labor or cervical incompetency (which just means a weak uterus) may require you to take a step back on strenuous activity.
 The United States Department of Health and Human Services recommends at least 150 minutes of moderate-intensity (like walking briskly at 3‒4 mph) aerobic activity in a week for pregnant women.1

-If you are used to much higher levels of physical activity prior to pregnancy, after consulting with your doctor, you may choose to continue the same fitness routine after entering the safer second trimester.
+If you are used to much higher levels of physical activity prior to pregnancy, you may be able to continue the same fitness routine in the safer second trimester – but after consulting a doctor.
 Remember, the course of the pregnancy takes a significant toll on the body.
 This is not the same body that could run, swim, or lift weights a few months back.
 The body’s spine curvature has changed, the center of mass has moved forward.
-The mother needs to adjust her activity keeping this in mind.
+As a mom-to-be, you need to adjust your activity keeping this in mind.

 What About Lifting Weights?